-- Follow all OH&S policies and procedures - Report all hazards identified to the OH&S coordinator - Comply with lawful instructions - Avoid behaving in a willful or reckless manner
+- Use due care, skill and competence to complete their duties in a safe manner, which includes taking reasonable care for the health and safety of others in the workplace. - Follow all OH&S policies and procedures. - Actively participate in safety improvement activities. - · Report all hazards identified to the OH&S coordinator. - · Comply with lawful instructions. - · Avoid behaving in a wilful or reckless manner.